Wrestling at the 2022 Commonwealth Games

-Wrestling competitions at the 2022 Commonwealth Games in Birmingham, England, were held on 5 and 6 August 2022.
-The sport was one of six original sports at the Games and was all editions except 1998 and 2006 (the third time within England specifically), spread across twelve weight categories in the freestyle discipline.
+Wrestling at the 2022 Commonwealth Games was the 19th appearance of Wrestling at the Commonwealth Games.
+The wrestling competitions at the 2022 Commonwealth Games was held in Coventry, England, on 5 and 6 August 2022.
+The sport was one of six original sports at the Games and featured in all editions except 1990, 1998, 2006 and 2026.
+It was held for the third time within England specifically and was spread across twelve weight categories in the freestyle discipline.

 Schedule

 The competition schedule was as follows: